peregrine-io/IfxPy/LocalBuildLinux.md

 # pip3 install --upgrade pip
 pip install --upgrade pip
 ```

-**MY_PY_DIR** points to the Python installation directory.
-During the driver build it need python header files, if the current Python installation doesn’t have the header file then you may need to get Python source code.

 ##### FYI: Unicode encoding
 The python interpreter used should match with operating system default Unicode encoding.